 The centrifugal method is used to process around 70% of the olives, although the machinery is still capable of producing a variety of olive oil depending on whether the olives are de-stoned or not and by flavouring the oils, adding fresh orange, lemon or herbs during the processing.

 Once extracted, the oils are stored in a constant temperature (between 14 and 16C) below ground level.
 They are kept sealed and in the dark until they are ready to be bottled and sold.

-But, regardless of the flavour profile there are certain things which mark a good Extra Virgin Olive Oil.
+But, regardless of the flavour profile, there are certain things that mark a good Extra Virgin Olive Oil.
 A spicy taste is an indication of too young an olive and a good olive oil will leave your mouth clean.

 All the oils produced on the Masseria are part of the TriSole range.
-The name, from the traditional raffia filters that are still used as a filter for cold pressed olive oil in Puglia, is a tribute to rural history and traditions of the area.
+The name, from the traditional raffia filters that are still used as a filter for cold-pressed olive oil in Puglia, is a tribute to the rural history and traditions of the area.

-With many thanks to Le masserie didattiche for hosting this trip and to Masseria Il Frantolio for the tour of their oil production
+With many thanks to Masseria Il Frantolio for the tour of their oil production